UNC student says she was raped by football player

 UNC said it was aware of the allegations but could not address them because of federal privacy law.

-"The University of North Carolina at Chapel Hill is deeply committed to the safety and well-being of our students and takes all allegations about sexual violence or sexual misconduct extremely seriousl," it said in a statement.
+"The University of North Carolina at Chapel Hill is deeply committed to the safety and well-being of our students and takes all allegations about sexual violence or sexual misconduct extremely seriously," it said.

+UNC football coach Larry Fedora said he could not comment on the allegations.

+"We take these matters very seriously and are fully cooperating with the appropriate authorities," he said.

-Artis, will not have to file a plea but will now be served and have to appear in court for bond to be set, according to Woodall.
+Artis will not have to file a plea but will now be served and have to appear in court for bond to be set, according to Woodall.
 This has not happened yet.

 "There is no question that there was physical contact but what the circumstances are surrounding the contact are what investigators are trying to determine," he said.